sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 WHERE COUNT(title) > 10;
 ```

 This means that if you want to filter based on the result of an aggregate function, you need another way!
 That's where the `HAVING` clause comes in.
-For example:
+For example,

 ```
 SELECT release_year